-Encourage the child to flush the chain so they are in control.
+Encourage the child to flush the toilet so they are in control.

-Introduce a pleasant activity at the same time as the toilet is flushed, e.g., blowing bubbles.
+Introduce a pleasant activity at the same time as the toilet is flushed, such as blowing bubbles.

 Don't flush the toilet until the child has completed the toileting routine including washing their hands.
-Flush wen the child is outside the toilet area.
+Flush when the child is outside the toilet area.